 - All chicks, duckings, goslings and turkey poults are sold straight run/unsexed, which works out to approximately 50% male and 50% female.

 - Goslings, turkey poults, bantams and some of our rare breeds are gate sales only.
 Please see our order form for more information.

-- We ship standard sized (large chicks) to select ACE Courier depots in BC and Alberta.
+- We ship standard sized (large chicks) to select ACE Courier depots in BC and Alberta during April and May.
 See above.